Petrarch: Works

-Petrarch collected his letters into two major sets of books called Rerum familiarum liber ("Letters on Familiar Matters") and Seniles ("Letters of Old Age"), both of which are available in English translation.
+The first and the fourth are available in English translation.
 The plan for his letters was suggested to him by knowledge of Cicero's letters.
 These were published "without names" to protect the recipients, all of whom had close relationships to Petrarch.
 The recipients of these letters included Philippe de Cabassoles, bishop of Cavaillon; Ildebrandino Conti, bishop of Padua; Cola di Rienzo, tribune of Rome; Francesco Nelli, priest of the Prior of the Church of the Holy Apostles in Florence; and Niccolò di Capoccia, a cardinal and priest of Saint Vitalis.
 His "Letter to Posterity" (the last letter in Seniles) gives an autobiography and a synopsis of his philosophy in life.
 It was originally written in Latin and was completed in 1371 or 1372—the first such autobiography in a thousand years (since Saint Augustine).

 While Petrarch's poetry was set to music frequently after his death, especially by Italian madrigal composers of the Renaissance in the 16th century, only one musical setting composed during Petrarch's lifetime survives.
 This is Non al suo amante by Jacopo da Bologna, written around 1350.